polijrorg/nextjs-template-ts/README.md

 - Eslint
 - Prettier

-## How to use
+## 🧿 How to use
-Clone this repositorie and run:
+Clone this repository and run :

 `yarn install`
 or